-Blue Grass Army Depot (BGAD) is a government-owned, government-operated (GOGO) Department of Defense (DoD) installation with multiple missions and projects that ultimately serve to support the U.S. Joint Warfighter.
-Like all Army Working Capital Fund (AWCF) military facilities, BGAD could not operate without the support of private industry vendors.
+Blue Grass Army Depot (BGAD) is a government-owned, government-operated (GOGO) Department of Defense (DoD) installation with multiple missions and projects that ultimately server to support the U.S. Joint Warfighter.
+Like all Army working Capital Fund (AWCF) military facilities.
+BGAD could not operate without the support of private industry vendors.

-If you are interested in learning more about “How to do Business with BGAD,” you must first understand that BGAD has two separate private industry business contracting routes.
+If yo uare interested in learning more about "How to do Business with BGAD" you must first understand that BGAD has two seperate private industry business contracting routes.

-1] If your intent is to become a BGAD vendor – someone interested in selling goods and/or services – this is done thru what is called a FAR (Federal Acquisition Regulation) contract.
-In this case, you should review: 1) Small Business Contracting, 2) Army Working Capital Fund and 3) Army Online
+1) if your intent is to become a BGAD vendor - someone interested in selling goods and/or services - this is done through what is called a FAR (Federal Acquisition Regulation) contract.
+In this case, you should review:

-Partnering and Contracting Info.
-If you are not already a government contractor, these documents will provide a good basic introduction.
+.
+If you are not already a government contractor, those documents will provide a good basic introduction.